13013-Zhang/Arduino-Solar-Traker/README.md

     * `currentPan += deltaPan + SOLAR_CORRECTION_RATE * (targetPanFromSolar - currentPan);`
     * This ensures the tracker not only points accurately at the sun (LDR part) but also knows where the sun *should* be, even after it's temporarily hidden by clouds (time-based part).

-### Active Tracker (Simple)

-This model uses a simple **Feedback Loop**:

-1. Compare the average of the top LDRs vs. the average of the bottom LDRs (`diffVertical`).
-2. Compare the average of the left LDRs vs. the average of the right LDRs (`diffHorizontal`).
-3. If the vertical difference is greater than the `tolerance`, move the vertical servo up or down.
-4. If the horizontal difference is greater than the `tolerance`, move the horizontal servo left or right.
-5. This process repeats, constantly minimizing the LDR differences to stay pointed at the light source.

 ---